To the Members of LIC Housing Finance Limited

 No significant and material orders were passed by the regulators or courts or tribunalsimpacting the going concern status and Company's operations in future.

-The Company had laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and operating effectively.
-Note onInternal financial control as Annexure 2 is attached to this report.
+The Company had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and operating effectively.
+Note onInternal financial control as Annexure 2 is annexed to this report.

 The Company has a Whistle Blower Policy in place which provides whistle blowers toraise concerns relating to reportable matters as defined in the policy.
 The mechanismadopted by the Company encourages the whistle blower to report genuine concerns orgrievances and provides for adequate safeguards against victimisation of whistle blowerwho avails of such mechanism and also provides for direct access to the Chairman of theAudit Committee.